kiranma72/abdm-docs/content/1-basics/Bahmni.md

 ## Bahmni

 Bahmni is an OpenMRS Distro.
 It is an open source EMR and a full Hospital Management System with Lab, Billing, Pharmacy, PACS and other integrated features.
-Bahmni functions as a Health Information Provider and Health Information User under the ABDM ecosystem.
+An instance of Bahmni has been setup to act as a Health Information Provider and Health Information User in the ABDM Sandbox.
+This can be very useful for testing the following use cases during ABDM integration.

+- To see examples of how Milestone 1 is integrated in a HMIS / LMIS
+- To test Milestone 3 if you are integrating the same in a HMIS or PHR app
+- To test most of the PHR app related testcases that require a HIP / HIU

 ## Who is developing Bahmni?